Hendricks-Laboratory/OT2Control/auto_mode_validation.md

   are used (for example, explicit destinations or each preparation-water policy); Stage 9 itself is closed under the accepted controlled-debug review;
 - imported-model reconciliation with required Auto preparation;
-- Stage 12 optical nanocrystal-stability mode: monitoring-first scan scheduling and metric validation, then stability modeling and acquisition only after staged dry-debug evidence;
+- Stage 12D–13 optical nanocrystal-stability work: interval-aware trajectory QC/reporting, separate stability modeling and lexicographic selection, then validated targeted pipette mixing and reader-acquisition consolidation;
 - broader model changes such as heteroscedastic/noise-aware GP fitting;
 - unattended or large-scale chemistry optimization;
 - promotion of `Auto-RTG` into `Auto-RTG-v1`.